JustAnotherHeroRiding/What-The-Key/Song Key.md

 ### Caching single tracks
 - An object containing track id as key and the track data as a value to store the cache #DONE
+- Updated track cache to handle caching and invalidating the single track data #DONE
-- When opening the same single track page it should display the cached data
+- When opening the same single track page it should display the cached data #DONE

 ## Lazy load
 ##### Right now all components are loaded when the page first renders.
 Let's make it so that they are only rendered once their route is opened.